-The Ann Arbor Housing Commission promotes resident councils at four of its largest public housing sites, and holds monthly RAB (Resident Advisory Board) meetings.
-The Commission does not provide a Homeownership Program through its Public Housing program.
-Participants interested in Homeownership are encouraged to attend and complete Homeowner education counseling services.
+The Ann Arbor Housing Commission promotes resident councils at four of its largest public housing sites.
+The Commission does not provide a Homeownership Program through its Public Housing program, however, participants interested in Homeownership are encouraged to attend and complete Homeowner education counseling services.
 The Commission does provide the Housing Choice Voucher (HCV) Homeownership option.
 All eligible voucher recipients who qualify and complete the requirements of the Homeownership Program are serviced.
-The Commission will coordinate with Homeownership counseling services and OCD for down payment assistance.
+The Commission will coordinate with Homeownership counseling services and OCED for down payment assistance.